Beautiful Thailand & Burma - 8 Days

 After our day’s sightseeing a leisurely longtail boat ride leads us to our fabulous floating jungle raft hotel.
 To the beauty of a hundred softly glowing lanterns and the sounds of the tropical forest and cool water flowing by we enjoy dinner and a relaxing evening on the deck.

 Kanchanaburi – Bangkok – Yangon.
 In the morning return to Bangkok to catch your flight to Yangon.
-Upon arrival visit the glistening golden Sule Pagoda located in the heart of the capital city, and then drive to the famous 2500-year old Shwedagon Pagoda for sunset.
-Overnight - Yangon (B)
+Upon arrival visit the glistening golden Sule Pagoda located in the heart of this former capital city, and then drive to the famous 2500-year old Shwedagon Pagoda for sunset.

 Yangon– Bagan.
 Today board a short flight to Bagan.
 Upon arrival your first stop will be at one of the most important stupas in the region, the Dhammayazika Zedi, where you can admire striking views across the stupa-filled plains of Bagan.